lucky0612/ideaforge/README.md

 Case Study: Impact of IdeaForge on Enterprise Decision-Making

-To evaluate the effectiveness of IdeaForge, we conducted a comprehensive survey among early adopters and beta testers from various industries.
+To evaluate the effectiveness of IdeaForge, we conducted a comprehensive survey among our peers of different domains from our college.
 The results demonstrate significant improvements in several key areas of enterprise decision-making:

 Time Efficiency: